kingthrillgore/godot-character-obj-model/README.md

 I'll definitely look at Pull Requests that come my way, but I can't guarantee an immediate review or even approval.

 ## LICENSE
 Licensed under the MIT License.
-SEE `LICENSE`.
+See `LICENSE`.